Prithviraj Sisodia: Family

-Prithviraj also had a concubine, by whom he had a son, named Banvir, who was ruler of Mewar from 1536 or -37 to 1540.
+Prithviraj also had a concubine, by whom he had a son, named Banvir, who was ruler of Mewar from 1536/37 to 1540.

 Death

 Rao Jagmal of Sirohi was married to Prithviraj's sister, Ananda Bai, but their relations were not good.
 Prithvriraj went to Sirohi to punish Jagmal, but in the end pardoned him.
 It was suspected that Prithviraj died of poisoning by Rao Jagmal.
 Prithviraj died just after entering the Kumbhalgarh fort, where his cenotaph is still standing near Mamadeo Temple.
 Under the dome, there is a memorial stone with figures sculpted on all four sides.
 On one side, the figure riding a horse is Prithviraj (his horse's name was Sahanadiva).
 Out of the other four figures, the names of two are known: they were Prithviraj's wives Tarabai and Pama De.
 They committed sati after Prithviraj's death.